 While each case is unique, the whole process of deregistration can take up to a year or longer.
 The time taken to successfully close a business depends on the enterprise' preparedness, credit-debt record, level of compliance, and submission of information to various government departments.
-For example, it typically takes six months to one year to deregister a representative office (RO) and even longer in case of irregularities.
-In the case of a wholly foreign-owned enterprise (WFOE), it typically takes between 12 to 14 months.
+For example, it typically takes six months to one year to deregister a RO and even longer in case of irregularities.
+In the case of a WFOE, it typically takes between 12 to 14 months.